runs-on/runs-on/README.md

 - For commercial organizations, you can evaluate for free for 15 days, after which you must buy a license.

-Starting with v2.1, only the cloudformation template is public.
+Starting with v2.1, only the cloudformation template and the base AMIs are public.
 With a Sponsorship license, you get access to the source code.

 RunsOn has an insane ROI for commercial organizations.
 Monthly license cost is usually recouped within a few days at most.